Hinduism

 The spine of Sanatana Dharma contains the following vertebras (ancient texts):

 Some Slavic and Sanskrit words are almost identical.
-In Slovak, "veda" is science (knowledge), which is the same (in writing, meaning, and pronunciation) as the Sanskrit word "Veda".
+In Slovak, "veda" (knowledge) means the same as the Sanskrit word "Veda".

-The principal and not contestable scriptures - SHRUTI
+The principal and not contestable scriptures, or Cosmic Sound of God - SHRUTI

 1. Rig Veda, 2.
 Yajur Veda, 3.
 Sama Veda, 4.
 Atharva Veda